A variety of learning experiences

 Attendance:

-2. Online courses are delivered asynchronously with published start and end dates.
-Participation in online learning activities as outlined in the course completion guides is required.
+3. Online courses are delivered asynchronously with published start and end dates.
+Participation in online learning activities as outlined in the course schedule/Moodle learning platform is required and monitored regularly by the instructor.

-4. Students missing more than 10% of a practice experience may be required to repeat the course or complete extra hours at an additional cost to the student.
+7. Students not meeting 360 hours of practice experience may be required to repeat the course or complete extra hours at an additional cost to the student.
+The School of Health and Human Services cannot provide substitute or “make up” learning experiences outside of regularly scheduled practice education courses when students have been absent.

 .